polkadot-fellows/runtimes/pallets/rc-migrator/src/accounts.md

 For more details about the checking account migration and mint authority changes, please refer to the sections below.

-TODO: Consider a dedicated migration stage for updating the teleport/reserve location, adjusting total issuance and checking account balances.
-This approach prevents XCM teleport locking during the entire migration and requires only a two-block lock for the switch.

 ### Provider and Consumer References

 After inspecting the state, it’s clear that fully correcting all reference counts is nearly